Adobe Express vs Canva (2023) — Which is Better?

 It’s tempting to think of desktop Adobe applications like PhotoshopIllustrator and Premiere — and other tools you get in an Adobe Creative Cloud subscription — as direct alternatives to Adobe Express and Canva.
 But they are actually quite different.

-While Adobe Express and Canva come with a built-in library of graphics, stock photos and videos, when using the Adobe apps, you usually have to source assets ‘outside’ of them.
+While Adobe Express and Canva come with a built-in library of graphics, stock photos and videos, when using other Adobe apps, you usually have to source assets ‘outside’ of them.
 But they are nonetheless great tools for putting visual assets together with and ultimately considerably more powerful than Adobe Express or Canva.

 (We highlight some of the key similarities and differences between Canva and Photoshop in our full Canva vs Photoshop comparison.)